 This LibGuide is intended to facilitate searches for legal information concerning Public International Law.
 It was put together for first-year Bachelor’s students taking the Public International Law course at Utrecht University.

-It also offers an introduction to a number of often consulted databases and websites in the field of Public International Law (tab 4.).
+This LibGuide also offers an introduction to a number of often consulted databases and websites in the field of Public International Law (tab 4.).
 Explore the databases that are mentioned and you will develop your own online searching skills.

-This LibGuide supports the workshops (see course syllabus, p.
-15).
-Also for the Moot Court you are expected to find relevant documents yourself.
-That is why we recommend you to read all tabs of this LibGuide prior to the workshop.
+For the Moot Court you are expected to find relevant documents yourself.
+That is why we recommend you to read all tabs of this LibGuide.
 You may read this LibGuide on your own.

 Utrecht University staff and students have off-campus access to the electronic journals, e-books and electronic databases of Utrecht University Library.